 So I just took a break because I thought I needed it.
 And, for most of it, I just enjoyed not having deadlines or any strings 😂 although I’ll admit I missed writing and having a routine a lot.
 Lately though (and unexpectedly), I’ve been thinking a lot and feeling inspired… and I just thought I’d keep you updated on what has been up so far.
 So, after this long intro, and without further ado, here’s what I’ve been up to this last couple of months.

 Moving out and other adulting things 😴

 It’s not exactly fun and relaxing to move out, but it is enjoyable once the process is over.
-During the past couple of months, I’ve looked for a new appartement, signed a lease and… moved out!
-I’m rather happy about it because I’m now in an appartement less expensive (main reason why I switched), closer to my school and bigger than the past one, would you believe it?
-Past the pain and stress of having to move out, I’m happy about it all, and so for I feel “at home” in the new appartement.
+During the past couple of months, I’ve looked for a new apartment, signed a lease, and… moved out!
+I’m rather happy about it because I’m now in an apartment less expensive (the main reason why I switched), closer to my school and bigger than the past one, would you believe it?
+Past the pain and stress of having to move out, I’m happy about it all, and so I feel “at home” in the new Appartement.

 Reflecting on my first year of school abroad